Derrick White's career night leads Spurs past Nets, 117-114

 TIP-INS

-Spurs: A San Antonio player has participated in the All-Star Game in 21 straight seasons, the longest streak since the NBA-ABA merger in 1976. … Aldridge, Kevin Durant, James Harden, LeBron James and Russell Westbrook are the only players to play in the All-Star Game in seven of the last eight seasons. … Bertans had to exit with 1:23 remaining in the first half after taking a blow to his left brow that caused a cut.
-He returned in the second half with a bandage over his left eye. … Patty Mills became the 20th player to play 10,000 minutes with the Spurs.
+Spurs: A San Antonio player has participated in the All-Star Game in 21 straight seasons, the longest streak since the NBA-ABA merger in 1976. … Aldridge, Kevin Durant, James Harden, LeBron James and Russell Westbrook are the only players to play in the All-Star Game in seven of the last eight seasons. … Patty Mills became the 20th player to play 10,000 minutes with the Spurs.

 ABSOLUTELY BATTY